Bukhara, what to see in the jewel of the Silk Road

 🌙 Mausoleum of Ismail Samani

-This small mausoleum was built in the late 9th century as the tomb of Emir Ismail Samani, founder of the Samanid dynasty, who made Bukhara the capital of a Persian-Muslim empire.
-Remarkably, it survived the Mongol invasion thanks to centuries of burial under sand and neglect, which helped preserve its original structure.
+This small mausoleum was built at the end of the 9th century as the tomb of Emir Ismail Samani, founder of the Samanid dynasty, who made Bukhara the capital of a Persian-Muslim empire.

 Mausoleo de Ismail Samani